devership16/CSCI599-DeepLearning/README.md

 ##### $$p_r^{ij} = \sigma (g(v_i, r, v_j)) $$

 The decoder is a rank-d DEDICOM tensor factorization of a 3-way tensor (Nickel et al., 2011; Trouillon et al., 2016).
 We take the embeddings of two nodes produced by the encoder, $$z_i$$ and $$z_j$$, using which the decoder then predicts if an edge type $$r$$ exists between the nodes.
+This is depicted in fig-4

 ##### $$g(v_i, r, v_j) = z_i^T D_r R D_r Z_j $$